RenderBr/tShock-v5-plugins/README.md

 # tShock-v5-plugins
 Hello, it's me Average!

 - Since I have updated SO MANY plugins, the wrong versions of some plugins may be in here by accident!
-If a plugin does not work: please notify me on Discord: @rageave
+If a plugin does not work: please notify me on this Discord server: https://discord.gg/Mj3SgctWhW
 - Please feel free to add pull requests with your own plugins!

-**IMPORTANT NOTE:** For those of you who are suspicious, you can view the source of EVERY PLUGIN listed here on this Github profile (RenderBr).
-If you want to find the source of a specific plugin, search for my repo!
-Most plugins here are simply updated for TShock V5, however some have custom modifications.
+**IMPORTANT NOTE:** For those of you who are suspicious, you can view the source of most if not all plugins listed here on this README file!
 Enjoy and happy TShocking :)

-**Special thanks:** [Maxthegreat99](https://github.com/Maxthegreat99) & [THEXN](https://github.com/THEXN) for their contributions!
-Excellent work <3
+**Contributions:** Thank you to [Soof4](https://github.com/Soof4), [THEXN](https://github.com/THEXN) & [Maxthegreat99](https://github.com/Maxthegreat99) for their contributions!
+Their work is exelent <3

 ## Plugins